Quantified Research evidence for Joudry Sound Therapy

 - Of hearing loss sufferers, 56% reported improvement.

-Improvements were observed through changes on audiograms, decreased volume required on music player or TV, being able to hear better in noisy environments, on the phone or when the speaker had their back turned.
-Such changes made a significant difference to the person’s life.
+Improvements were observed through changes on audiograms, decreased volume required on the music player or TV, being able to hear better in noisy environments, on the phone or when the speaker had their back turned.
+Such changes made a significant difference in a person’s life.